0atman/noboilerplate/scripts/37-functional-rust.md

 Note that only simple error messages available in const assertions, you can't use string formatting to interpolate values.

-But, in the second code block, the `static_assertions` crate provides const versions of assertions that panic with an error message with variables and other useful context.
+But, in the second code block, the `const_panic` crate provides const versions of assertions that panic with an error message with variables and other useful context.

 Const functions are looking great so far!